First Impressions: Early-Time Classification of Supernovae using Host Galaxy Information and Shallow Learning: Conclusions Future Work

 We have avoided using our GP to interpolate early phases of our transient light curves, except where enough data has been collected to construct a reasonable model for its evolution.
 The growth of physics-informed machine learning in recent years \citep{2018Wu_PhysicsInformed, 2020Rao_PhysicsInformed, 2022Karpov_PhysicsInformed} represents a promising direction for balancing model flexibility and physically-motivated constraints.
 Multiple models exist for the photometric evolution of SNe \citep[particularly for SNe~Ia;][]{Kenworthy2021_SALT3, 2022Mandel_bayeSN}, and future work could incorporate one of these models into the mean model of the GP or into a distinct interpolation scheme that is only used at early phases, where limited data is available to condition a model.

 The principles explored in this work have immediate utility for surveys whose science goals include the discovery of young SNe.
 One of these is the Young SN Experiment \citep[YSE;][]{2021Jones_YSE}, a 1500 deg$^2$ survey that began in 2019 and that uses the Pan-STARRS telescopes to obtain well-sampled $griz$ light curves of low-redshift SNe.
-A primary goal of this survey is the characterization of early-time flux excesses in young SNe and the construction of the low-redshift SN~Ia anchor sample for upcoming cosmological analyses with the Vera Rubin Observatory.
+A primary goal of this survey is the characterization of early-time flux excesses in young SNe and the construction of the low-redshift SN~Ia anchor sample for upcoming cosmological analyses with the Vera C. Rubin Observatory.
 Simulations suggest that this survey at full operation will discover $\geq$2 SNe within 3 days of explosion per month, when they can be classified with $\sim 82$\% accuracy using our method.
 We aim to re-train our classifier using simulated YSE light curves and adapt the network using the light curves consolidated as part of the First Data Release for YSE \citep{2022Aleo_YSEDR1}.
 We predict that the increased wavelength coverage and higher cadence achieved by augmenting ZTF light curves with YSE observations will result in superior early classification results to the ones shown in this work.

-Although we have considered only the three dominant classes of SNe in training and testing our network, the problem faced by classifiers operating directly on an alert stream such as that served by ZTF and LSST will be more difficult: they will have to classify from among the full diversity of observed transient classes.
-The SCOTCH framework we have used to generate realistic SN host galaxies also encodes observed correlations for rarer classes, including Tidal Disruption Events \citep[TDEs;][]{2017French_TDEs, 2020French_TDEs, 2021Zabludoff}, Hydrogen-Poor Superluminous SNe \citep[SLSNe-I;][]{2015Leloudas_SLSN, 2016Perley_SLSNe, 2016Angus_HSTSLSNe}, and Kilonovae \citep[KNe;][]{2006Prochaska_sGRBHosts,2009Berger_sGRBHosts}.
+Although we have considered only the three dominant classes of SNe in training and testing our network at low-$z$, the problem faced by classifiers operating directly on an alert stream such as that served by LSST will be more difficult: they will have to classify from among the full diversity of observed transient classes spanning $0<z<3$.
+For this goal, the SCOTCH framework \cite{2022Lokken_SCOTCH} will be a valuable resource.
+SCOTCH encodes observed correlations for rarer classes, including Tidal Disruption Events \citep[TDEs;][]{2017French_TDEs, 2020French_TDEs, 2021Zabludoff}, Hydrogen-Poor Superluminous SNe \citep[SLSNe-I;][]{2015Leloudas_SLSN, 2016Perley_SLSNe, 2016Angus_HSTSLSNe}, and Kilonovae \citep[KNe;][]{2006Prochaska_sGRBHosts,2009Berger_sGRBHosts}.
 These events will represent a fraction of the full stream, but high-cadence coverage of the early-time behavior of even a few events of these classes will be a significant contribution to the literature.
 Consequently, additional work should be dedicated to extending our classification schema to include these events.